Blogs › Sole Trader Vs Self-Employed

 Responsible or their own taxes, a hairdresser who rents a chair in a salon can work on a self-employed basis.
 A freelance writer who works alone on the basis of selling individual stories, receiving payment per sale, is self-employed and can register as a sole trader.

 A business consultant running their own small business can be self-employed and register as a limited company.
 A plumber running their own business, who is the sole owner, is both a sole trader and self-employed.
+Equally, a self-employed courier driver could be self employed, whilst operating as a sole trader or a limited company.

 Sole trader or self-employed?